-Mandatory Student
+Recommended Student

 COVID-19 Vaccination Policy

 In the midst of the COVID-19 pandemic, Adtalem Global Education and Ross University School of Veterinary Medicine (RUSVM) want to assure you of their continued commitment to maintaining a safe and healthy educational environment.
-We are taking additional measures to protect you, your classmates, and your families from contracting and spreading COVID-19 by implementing a mandatory vaccination policy, subject to the exemptions in this policy (explained below).
+We continue to monitor ongoing developments related to COVID-19 and take additional measures to protect you, your classmates, and your families from contracting and spreading COVID-19, including implementing this policy.

-This policy is based on guidance from the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and other local administrative or governmental agencies and ministries, and is designed to comply with all applicable laws.

-Compliance with this policy may be a condition of your initial or continued enrollment.
 Please read this policy carefully.

-Vaccination Requirements
+Vaccination Recommendation

-Consistent with the CDC and WHO’s guidance, to prevent the infection and spread of COVID- 19, and as an integral part of its public health and safety measures, RUSVM requires that all students who are on island, enter campus for any reason, attend or participate in a University sponsored activity (unless the activity is specifically exempted by RUSVM), or attend in-person clinical studies be fully vaccinated against COVID-19.
+Consistent with the CDC and WHO’s guidance, to prevent the infection and spread of COVID- 19, and as an integral part of its public health and safety measures, RUSVM recommends that all students who are on island, enter campus for any reason, attend or participate in a University sponsored activity (unless the activity is specifically exempted by RUSVM), or attend in-person clinical studies be fully vaccinated against COVID-19.

 A person is considered fully vaccinated two weeks after having all doses of a vaccine (2 doses for Pfizer, Oxford-AstraZeneca and Moderna; 1 dose for Johnson & Johnson).